Gattocrucco/locs12/README.md

 Code to study the localization of S1 and S2 signals in DarkSide20k.

+## Scripts

+  * `temps1plots20210131.py`: save performance and diagnostic plots of s1
+    temporal localization filters with the version of `temps1.py` from January 31, 2021.

 ## Modules

   * `ccdelta.py`: compute the cross-correlation of dicrete points with a